Identifiability of linear compartmental tree models and a general formula for input-output equations: Background

 \subsection{Linear compartmental models}

 A {\em linear compartmental model} $\cm = (G,In,Out,Leak)$ consists of a (directed) graph $G = (V_G, E_G)$ without multi-edges and sets $In,Out,Leak \subseteq V_G$, which are called the {\em input}, {\em output}, and {\em leak} compartments, respectively.
 An edge $j \to i \in E_G$ is labeled by the parameter $a_{ij}$.
 We always assume that $Out$ is nonempty, because models with no outputs are not identifiable.
-Finally, a model $\cm = (G,In,Out,Leak)$ is {\em strongly connected} if $G$ is strongly connected.
+Finally, a model $\cm = (G,In,Out,Leak)$ is {\em strongly connected} if $G$ is strongly connected { (that is, given any two vertices of $G$, there exist directed paths in each of the two directions between the two vertices)}.

 As in prior works, a linear compartmental model is depicted by its graph $G$, plus leaks indicated by outgoing edges, input compartments labeled by ``in,'' and output compartments marked by this symbol: .
 For instance, for the 3-compartment model $\cm= (G, In, Out, Leak)$ shown in Figure~\ref{fig:model-K3}, the graph $G$ is the complete directed graph on 3 nodes, $In=Out=\{1\}$, and $Leak=\{2\}$.